Clifford gave me a Chance (A now SQE Journey)

 Oct 18, 2023

 I thought my stress would end after getting a training contract but it has only just started.
-I need to finish my dissertation by the end of September and I am nowhere near done, but because I will have to work while doing the SQE I need to work out if I am going to be able to pass it and if I need to start it in August rather than September to give me more time.
+I need to finish an article by the end of September and I am nowhere near done, but because I will have to work while doing the SQE I need to work out if I am going to be able to pass it and if I need to start it in August rather than September to give me more time.
 StResS

 LillyandSilver